mtesseract/nakadi-client/README.md

 - A type-safe API for interacting with Nakadi.
 For example, the name of an event type has type `EventTypeName`, not `Text` or something generic.
-Correct types for values like `CursorOffset` (which must be treated as opaque strings).
+Correct types for values like `CursorOffset` are provided (which must be treated as opaque strings).

 - Integrated and configurable retry mechanism.